aleios-cloud/sls-test-tools/README.md

 #### Static

 ```
-    EventBridge.build(busName) - create a EventBridge instance with helper functionns
+    EventBridge.build(busName) - create a EventBridge instance to allow events to be injected and intercepted
 ```

 #### Instance